How to ask for a customer video testimonial

 However, this evidence only suggests – it does not prove the idea that one type of video is superior to another.

-As noted above, 75% of the video testimonial service firms have created apps that only use the virtual ask strategy to collect video testimonials from customers, using their own mobile device cameras.
+As noted, 75% of the firms use the Virtual Ask strategy to collect video testimonials from customers.

 Based on our interactions with customers in medical clinics, gyms, veterinarians and various retail locations, we have observed that a direct ask strategy requires team member time, training and management follow-up.